Letting Grace Write The Narrative of Your Life

 Right in front of me, she would reprimand her kids in a way that was frustrated.
 Mean, even.
 It always made me feel really uncomfortable.

 Obviously disciplining kids is important, and there's a way to do it in love.
 I'm not saying parents shouldn't do that.
-But the way we do it matters
+But the way we do it matters.

 Doing it harshly, and red-faced with a raised voice?
 There is no grace in that.

 That's what made me uncomfortable.
-It was the thought that creeped that that she always talked to them like that.
+It was the thought that creeped in that maybe she always talked to them like that.
 All the time.
 I couldn't believe that someone could do that.

 The Pendulum